etlbox/etlbox.website/doks_v0.5/content/en/api/etlbox.helper/bulksqlgenerator-1.md

   <a id="ETLBox_Helper_BulkSqlGenerator_1_AddDbTypesFromDefinition_" data-uid="ETLBox.Helper.BulkSqlGenerator`1.AddDbTypesFromDefinition*"></a>
   <h4 id="ETLBox_Helper_BulkSqlGenerator_1_AddDbTypesFromDefinition" data-uid="ETLBox.Helper.BulkSqlGenerator`1.AddDbTypesFromDefinition">AddDbTypesFromDefinition</h4>
   <div class="markdown level1 summary"><p>If set to true, the parameter list will contain not only the object value, but also
 the DbType and Size of the parameter.
-This should only be necessary for SqlServer.
+Some ADO.NET connectors can derive the database type by the value type, others prefer to have some eplicitly set.
 Default is false.</p>
 </div>
   <div class="markdown level1 conceptual"></div>